quarkslab/qbindiff/doc/source/export.rst

 Match Results
 =============

-The diffing result is 1-to-1 match that can be saved in various file formats for further usage and processing.
+The diffing result is 1-to-1 matching that can be saved in various file formats for further usage and processing.
 Namely, it can be saved in CSV or using BinDiff SQLite format.